ovokpus/ovokpus/README.md

 <br>
 <hr>

-- 🔭 I am now working on a very complex Data Migration Project on Google Cloud Platform, implementing data models and Data Warehousing designs using dbt and airflow with Google Cloud BigQuery, for a major Enterprise Banking Client in Canada.
-I am also building pipelines for Apache Hive lift-and-shift workloads with Python and HiveQL and shell scripting.
+- 🔭 I have been working on a very complex Data Migration Projects (lift-and-shift, refactoring and mordernization) on Google Cloud Platform, implementing data models and Data Warehousing designs using dbt and airflow with Google Cloud BigQuery, for a major Enterprise Banking Client in Canada.
+I have also been involved with the building of pipelines for Apache Hive lift-and-shift workloads with Python and HiveQL and shell scripting.
 This is high-end GCP consulting at its best!
 - 🌱 I was working on Platform Configuration, Backend Development (Flask) and Telco Data Migration projects, implementing Telecom Charging Software Systems hosted on the Public Cloud (AWS)
-- 🌱 I’m currently learning Cloud Computing and Data Migration on GCP, Productionizing Machine Learning models, building data pipelines, DevOps and infrastructure Engineering best practices, as it relates to Data and Machine Learning Engineering.
+- 🌱 I’m currently improving my cloud and Generative AI Engineering skills, working on picking up product development and prototyping skills with Product Faculty and AI Makerspace.
 - 🌱 Previously, I was working on applying Computer Vision (Object Detection and Optical Character Recognition) models using the YOLO Object Detector and Microsoft Azure Cognitive Services.
 Models were used to extract technical information from industrial design documents and blueprints.

 - 💬 Ask me about how to pivot into a tech career